cxnturi0n/pivoting-tunneling-lab/README.md

-# Pivoting, port forwarding and tunneling security laboratory.
+# Hands on Pivoting, Port Forwarding and Tunneling.
 Security lab showing the use of a compromised host to pivot into internal networks.
 It has been developed as the final exam project for the Network Security course.
 **The goal is to compromise a web application, and later, delve deeper into the network to access hosts that you cannot directly reach from your attack host using different approaches**.
 A full walkthrough can be downloaded [here](https://github.com/cxnturi0n/pivoting-tunneling-lab/blob/main/Documentation.pdf).
 It will demonstrate you, step by step, how to perform pivoting, port forwarding, and tunneling using different techniques and tools, while also explaining the theoretical basics behind them.
 ## Lab overview